🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 Vitamin B2 supports other vitamins

-In addition to the functions mentioned, [ Vitamin B2 | URL link target tbd. ] is also involved in the metabolism of some other vitamins.
-These include, for example, Vitamin B6 (pyridoxine), vitamin B3 (niacin), vitamin B9 (folate) and vitamin K.
+In addition to the functions mentioned, vitamin B2 is also involved in the metabolism of some other vitamins.
+These include, for example, vitamin B6 (pyridoxine), vitamin B3 (niacin), vitamin B9 (folate) and vitamin K.

-What is daily dosage of vitamin B2?
+What is the daily dosage of vitamin B2?

 How much vitamin B2 you need depends mainly on age and gender.
 The DGE (German Nutrition Society) has set the following reference values for the daily intake: